-Property Description Eraser Tip Library This is where you select the shape of the eraser tip.
-By default, it is round.
-Minimum and Maximum Size The minimum and maximum sizes of your drawing tool produce the thick and thin effect on your stroke.
-This works with the pressure sensitivity of a pen tablet. • Maximum Size: Defines the maximum width of the stroke. • Minimum Size: Defines the minimum width of the stroke in relation to and as a percentage of the maximum size.
+Property Description Tilt: Allows you to tilt the pen closer to tablet for a bigger stroke.
+You can check the box to invert this behaviour.
+Speed: Allows you to reduce the size of the stroke by drawing at a fast speed.
+You can check the box to invert this behaviour.
+Speed Sensitivity: A slider is used to control how fast must the stroke be drawn to reach the minimum value.
+Taper: Allows you to reduce the value of a property at the start or the end of each stroke.
+The value can be expressed using two options: Distance and Percentage.
+Distance is selected by default.
+For example: A taper of 200 will be the same length as the width (diameter) of a stroke that has its size set at 200.
+You can enable Start and End Tapering option individually.
+Start Taper: When distance is selected as a Taper value, the effect of start taper can be visualized as the stroke is drawn.
+End Taper: When distance or percentage is selected as a Taper value, the effect of end taper can be visualized once the stroke is complete and vectorized as the length is unknown until the stroke is complete.
+Fade Distance: Allows you to fade the value of property over a given distance.
+It uses the same units as the size and is applied as the stroke is drawn.
 NOTE Setting the Minimum Size value to 100% eliminates the possibility of creating width variation on your stroke.
 In other words, you would be forcing a uniform line width using the Maximum Size value.
 Proportional to Camera If you check this option, the size of the eraser will be adjusted to the position of the camera on the z-axis.
 This means that if the camera is zoomed in on the scene, the eraser will be proportionally smaller so that it appears the same size in the rendered image.
 Likewise, if the camera is zoomed out, the eraser will be proportionally bigger.
-Roundness and Angle The Roundness and Angle parameters allow you to change the shape and orientation of the tip. • Roundness: The vertical scaling to apply to the tip.
-Reducing this setting squashes the tip vertically, allowing you to turn round or square tips into flat tips. • Angle: The angle at which to rotate the brush tip, counterclockwise.
+The Roundness and Angle parameters allow you to change the shape and orientation of the tip.
+Roundness and Angle Roundness: The vertical scaling to apply to the tip.
+Reducing this setting squashes the tip vertically, allowing you to turn round or square tips into flat tips.
+Angle: The angle at which to rotate the brush tip, counterclockwise.